Employment Laws in the Public Sector

 Who is it for?

-This event is aimed at HR professionals and trade union representatives in the public sector and those in semi-state bodies.
+This event is ideal for HR professionals and trade union representatives in the public sector and those in semi-state bodies.

-Save an additional €20 if you book and pay online.
+Save an additional €20 per person if you pay online when booking

 "The event speakers were all uniformly excellent."